fbpx

 Calypso and Soca Music Festivals

 Barbados is the birthplace of many top Calypso and Soca artists.
-Calypso sounds can be traced back to the seventeenth century when African slaves first arrived in Barbados on the trade winds.
+Calypso sounds can be traced back to the seventeenth century when enslaved Africans first arrived in Barbados on the trade winds.

-Today many Barbadians live to the beat of Calypso, which became highly organized following the founding of The Barbados Crop Over Festival.
+Today, many Barbadians live to the beat of Calypso, which became highly organized after the founding of the Barbados Crop Over Festival.
 The Crop Over Festival is the most significant event of the year, where all Barbadians are given a national holiday and celebrate in style with a colorful carnival.

-The chosen Calypso and Soca kings and queens perform on moving floats while their festival participants follow in ‘bands,’ creating a vibrant atmosphere as they dance up a festival frenzy adorned in hot colors, minute bikinis, dazzling sequins, fabulous feathers, and beautiful body paint.
+The chosen Calypso and Soca kings and queens perform on moving floats.
+At the same time, their festival participants follow in ‘bands,’ creating a vibrant atmosphere as they dance up a festival frenzy adorned in hot colors, minute bikinis, dazzling sequins, fabulous feathers, and beautiful body paint.
 One party not to be missed!

 Pop and Rock Music